BenjaminZyde/Master-thesis-AI/README.md

 these four algorithms look into the original data and see what differences there are between both sensors and between a sensor and the theorethical value

+extract features
+    this algorithm extract features of the given dataset

 plot dough temp by timestamp

   This algorithm plots 1 timeseries devided in all 4 parts of the process

 other python scripts are for testing or were working prototypes